vecin2/em_automation/docs/TemplateDesignerGuide.md

 ### SQLRow

-`SQLTable` object is composed of a list of `SQLRow` objects.
+[SQLTable](#sqltable) object is composed of a list of `SQLRow` objects.
 It is an extension of a dictionary so you can access it with regular python dictionary methods:

 ```
 row =_db.find.v_by_id(id)`
 assert 1 == row["ID"]
 ```

-It has two methods overriden:
+It has two methods overridden:

 **[_<<var_name>>_]**
 It retrieves `NULL` as a string if no value is found within the dictionary.

 **str()**
-As a list it is overriden to use prettytable which prints the keys and the values as the following:
+It is implemented using python library `prettyTable`.
+For example one row is printed as following:
 ```
 +------------------------+---------------------+
 |      NAME			     |         ID    	   |